Hot planet found moving 'gently' around host star

-Using NASA's Transiting Exoplanet Exploration Satellite (TESS), an international team of astronomers
+Using NASA's Transiting Exoplanet Survey Satellite (TESS), an international team of astronomers

-Transit signal identified on the curveof the rapidly rotating early dwarf star F3V, designated TOI-778 (also known as HD 115447).
+The transit signal was identified on the curvethe brilliance of a rapidly rotating early dwarf star F3V designated TOI-778 (also known as HD 115447).
 The planetary nature of the signal was confirmed by subsequent ground-based photometry and velocity measurements.

 The radius of the planet is 1.37 of the radius of Jupiterand it is about 2.8 times more massive than the gas giant.
-TOI-778 b revolves around the host every 4.63 days at a distance of about 0.06 AU.
+TOI-778b orbits its host every 4.63 days at a distance of about 0.06 AU.
 From him.
-The planet's equilibrium temperature is estimated to be around 1561 Kelvin (1287.85 °C).
-Based on the parameters of TOI-778 b, astronomers have classified it as a hot Jupiter.
+The planet's equilibrium temperature is estimated to be approximately 1561 Kelvin (1287.85 °C).
+Based on the parameters of TOI-778 b, astronomers classified it as a hot Jupiter.

-Phase model of the light curve of TOI-778 b according to TESS data.
+Phase model of the TOI-778 b light curve according to TESS data.

 Image Credit & Copyright: Clark et al., 2022

-The study also showed that the orbit of TOI-778 bis close to coincidence with the stellar equator, and the inclination of the parent star to the sky is 19 degrees.
-Astronomers believe that the planet migrated "gradually" across the disk of its host star, rather than reaching its current location in more "chaotic ways".
+The study also found that the orbit of TOI-778 bis close to coinciding with the stellar equator, and the inclination of the parent star to the sky is 19 degrees.
+Astronomers believe the planet migrated “sedately” across the disk of its host star, rather than reaching its current location through more “chaotic paths.”

-TESS surveys about 200,000 of the brightest starsnear the Sun in order to search for transiting exoplanets.
-More than 6,100 exoplanet candidates (TESS Objects of Interest, or TOI) have been identified so far, 282 of them have been confirmed.
+TESS surveys about 200,000 brightest starsnear the Sun in order to search for transiting exoplanets.
+To date, more than 6,100 candidate exoplanets (TESS Objects of Interest, or TOI) have been identified, 282 of which are confirmed.

 Read more: